vishalak/local-knowledge-agent/docs/plan.md

 ### 3. Improve Retrieval and Generation Quality

-- [ ] Implement query transformations (e.g., HyDE) to refine user queries.
+- [x] Implement query transformations (e.g., HyDE) to refine user queries. ✅
 - [ ] Add a reranking step to improve the precision of retrieved documents.
 - [ ] Incorporate chat history to make the agent conversational.